joggienl/directus-extension-month-picker/README.md

 ## Some additional notes

 This extension has been inspired upon the official datetime picker that directus ships with.
-There is actually a `monthSelect` plugin available for the extension that Directus has build, but support for that has not been added.
+There is actually a `monthSelect` plugin available for flatpick, the datetimepicker Directus uses under the hood.
+Support for that has not been added though.